Kenmore House, Rockhampton

 Kenmore House is a heritage-listed mansion at 31 Ward Street, The Range, Rockhampton, Rockhampton Region, Queensland, Australia.
 The design is attributed to James Flint and it was built from c.
 1894 onwards.
 It is also known as Mater Misericordiae Hospital, Pinehurst and The Mansion.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 Kenmore House is a two storeyed brick building erected c.
 1894 as a residence for John Ferguson on the Athelstane Range overlooking Rockhampton.
 Its design is attributed to Rockhampton architect, James Flint.

 Ferguson arrived in Rockhampton during the 1860s and quickly established himself as a builder and contractor.
 In 1884, he purchased a large share in the Mount Morgan mine, becoming very wealthy when the public company was floated.
 In 1888, he retired from building.
-Ferguson served on the Rockhampton Municipal Council from 1878-1890, becoming Mayor in 1880-81 and 1882-83.
-From 1881-88 he was the local Member of the Queensland Legislative Assembly, and from 1894-1906 he was a Member of the Queensland Legislative Council.
+Ferguson served on the Rockhampton Municipal Council from 1878 to 1890, becoming Mayor in 1880–81 and 1882–83.
+From 1881 to 88 he was the local Member of the Queensland Legislative Assembly, and from 1894 to 1906 he was a Member of the Queensland Legislative Council.
 In 1901, he was elected a Senator in the first Australian federal parliament.